Powerful inaction, conspicuous absence, bountiful void

 this sound of wind [2]

-However it is about the force, the wisdom and the beauty of the empty, the missing and of the undone that I want to muse here.
+However it is about the irresistible force, the wisdom and the beauty of the empty, the missing and the undone that I want to muse here.

-I will not explain much, alluding through a veil is enough, à bon entendeur salut!
-A glimpse into my secret garden.
-This is an Upanishad-like subject of intuition, fit for learning at the feet of the masters, from example and from tales, not from manuals.
-Do not expect precision of definitions here, this is analogy and parable about intangibles.
-As the subject goes against tradition in our culture, in lack of words, I will point my finger to metaphors hopefully able to express what I mean; making something from nothing.
+I will not explain much, I will only interpret and hint.
+Alluding through a veil is enough, à bon entendeur salut!
+A glimpse into my secret garden, my secret source of strategy.
+This is an Upanishad-like subject of intuition, fit for learning respectfully at the feet of the masters, from example and from tales, not from manuals.
+Do not expect precision of definitions here, this is metaphor and parable about intangibles.
+As the subject goes against tradition in our culture, in lack of words, I will point my finger to allegories hopefully able to express what I mean:

 *